fabiandres88/Acamica/README.md

 # Acamica Web Full Stack Development

 It contains the developed projects as part of Acamica Program.This Development maked using languages as:
-HTML, CSS, JavaScript and utilities as SASS NodeJS, Express and SQL
+HTML, CSS, JavaScript and utilities as SASS NodeJS, Express and SQL.

+This repository contains three reposiroties from each project worked.

-# Back-end
+# Back-end project

 ## delilah_Resto Project